sdfedgee/Datafordeleren/README.md

 WROFF and OprnRPA are both small companies who need support by a large organisaton who can front the project.
 Deadlin for pre-proposal is in december.

 It is a comercial market and we all must eat.
 We are open to discussing any compensation model.
-We do this to make a great solution and earn money for all. xxx
+We do this to make a great solution and earn money for all.